hargoniX/SolvingVerse/README.md

 the verification toolchain should be running.
 Note that if you are building the container from scratch for the first time it is going to take a while since it has to build yosys and a few theorem solvers first.

+## The example
+The example that's in the respository right now is expected to error for the input `1`.
+So a `sudo docker-compose up` should give you a verification error, pointing to a file that contain a counterexample.

+## Reading out counterexamples
+The output of `sby` will indicate where you can find the files that contain the counterexample for your circuit (should one be found), you can view them with a program like `gtkwave`.

 ## Modifying